magenta-aps/mox/doc/user/installation.rst

 foreground.
 The ``-p 5000:5000`` `binds port
 <https://docs.docker.com/engine/reference/commandline/run/#publish-or-expose-port--p---expose>`_
 ``5000`` of the host machine to port ``5000`` on the container.
-The ``-e`` `sets the envionment variables
+The ``-e`` `sets the environment variables
 <https://docs.docker.com/engine/reference/commandline/run/#set-environment-variables--e---env---env-file>`_
 in container.

-If sucessfull you should see the container initializing database and finally
+If successful you should see the container initializing database and finally

 .. code-block::